ManuelZ/DLPT-semantic-segmentation/README.md

 - A learning rate scheduler that implements the 1-cycle policy.
 It adjusts the learning rate from an initial rate to a maximum, then decreases it to a much lower minimum.

-- A custom training loop that includes:
+- The custom training loop includes:
     - updating the optimizer learning rate by using a LR scheduler
     - gradient accumulation
     - evaluation on the validation set